-The OEI Task Force recommends doing a combination of methods, allowing the faculty to choose to rewrite their courses applying the Course Design Rubric or use the migration tool.
+The OEI Task Force recommends doing a combination of methods, allowing the faculty to choose to rewrite their courses or use the migration tool.
 In addition, it was recommended that CLPCCD hire at least one contractor to clean up the portion of the courses that do not convert over 100% as we did during our Blackboard conversion years ago.
 This contractor would be responsible for working with faculty to assist them in getting their courses migrated over fully on an as needed basis.
+Vicky Austin, the FA representative, noted that it is recognized that any impact effects of the change from Blackboard to Canvas have to be negotiated.